 - Improve your space management and assortment strategies by incorporating the right set of data, utilizing productivity & placement fundamentals, and ensuring a sound execution and analytical review process

-Lunch will be provided.
-Space is limited to the first 50 attendees who register.
+A light breakfast and lunch will be provided.
+Space is limited to the first 60 attendees who register.

 Brand Strategy: Define your brand strategy and develop points of differentiation